 Southern U.S.: For those in the South, Texas A&M recommends planting fruit trees in early winter to help fruit trees establish root systems before the end of their dormancy.
 The golden rule is to try to plant the tree while it is still in its dormant state.

 Choosing a Fruit Tree

 Regardless of the type of fruit tree you are planting, there are two different buying options: bare-root and container-grown trees.
+Bare-root trees come with nothing but a bag protecting the roots, while container-grown trees come in a pot.
 They both have their advantages and disadvantages that should be considered when you’re looking to purchase a tree or trees.

-- They are often rootbound at the time of purchase, and this can be difficult to ameliorate at the time of planting.
-Container grown fruit trees have a higher tendency to develop root girdling a decade or two after planting.
+- They are often rootbound at the time of purchase, and this can be difficult to ameliorate at the time of transplanting.
+Container-grown fruit trees have a higher tendency to develop root girdling a decade or two after planting.

 Now that you’ve decided upon bare-root or container-grown, it’s good to know how to look for the best specimen(s) to purchase when you go shopping.

 When buying bare-root fruit trees, look for specimens with healthy roots and no major breakage.
 If purchasing container-grown fruit trees, look for ones that have good leaf color, no damage to the bark, no signs of disease, have spent less than 2 years in the container, and have the lower limb structure you are looking for.